 Once in the system, simply click on the ‘Enter your data’ link to start the process of entering your figures.
 You will note that the layout uses tabs on the left hand side of the screen to show the different parts of the form.
 As they are filled in, the colour changes from red to orange (partially filled in) or green (fully filled in).
 Once all the tabs are green you'll be ready to submit your return!

 The online form contains simple guidance on the figures to be included under each heading category.
 For detailed guidance, you may wish to refer to pages 29-34 of PCC Accountability document.
 Hard copies of this guide are available on request from the diocesan Finance team.

 If you've not completed the Return of Parish Finance online before, you may find this parish returns system guide helpful.

-If a PCC is genuinely unable to access the online Parish Returns system, they should download and complete the 2021 Return of Parish Finance form (in Excel) in full, and email the form to the Finance Team or post it to:
+If a PCC is genuinely unable to input into the online Parish Returns system, they should download and complete the 2023 Return of Parish Finance form (in Excel) in full, and email the form to the Finance Team or post it to: